CloudSlang/docs/developer_architecture.rst

 are checked.
 If at least one sensitive argument was used the output will be sensitive as well.

-As opposed to expressions, the output types of Java and Python actions, are not propogated automatically.
-Doing so would cause all outputs of an action to be sensitive every time at least one input was sensitive.
-Instead, a content author explicitly marks outputs as sensitive when needed, allowing for full control over which action outputs are sensitive and which are not.
+As opposed to expressions, the output types of Java and Python operations, are not propogated automatically to the operation's outputs.
+Doing so would cause all outputs of an operation to be sensitive every time at least one input was sensitive.
+Instead, none of the operation's action's data appears in the logs and a content author explicitly marks an operation's outputs as sensitive when needed.
+This approach ensures that sensitive data is hidden at all times while still allowing for full control over which operation outputs are sensitive and which are not.

 Types of ExecutionSteps
 =======================